Avadai Dhanam Lakshimi

-Avadai Dhanam Lakshimi (1925 – 18 April 2005) was a Singaporean former politician who served as the Member of Parliament (MP) representing Moulmein SMC from 1963 to 1968 and the First Lady of Singapore when her husband, Devan Nair, served as president of Singapore from 1981 to 1985.
+Avadai Dhanam Lakshimi (Note: ஆவடை தனலட்சுமி.
+Also known as Avadai Dhanalakshmi.)
+(1925 – 18 April 2005) was a Singaporean former politician who served as the Member of Parliament (MP) representing Moulmein SMC from 1963 to 1968 and the First Lady of Singapore when her husband, Devan Nair, served as president of Singapore from 1981 to 1985.

 Dhanam became the first female MP of Indian ethnicity, when she was elected as the MP for Moulmein SMC in 1963.
 In her role as an MP she was known for her public health advocacy.

 Serving in the role for 5 years, she retired in 1968, continuing to serve in the public service.
 She married Devan Nair in August 1953, who later became the President of Singapore.

 Early life

 Born in 1925, Dhanam was a fourth-generation Singaporean Indian of Tamil descent with ancestry from Thanjavur, Tamil Nadu, India as the daughter of a contractor, both her parents died before she was 11.
 She was brought up by her mother's brother and her maternal grandmother along with her five siblings.
 Her grandmother later died during the Japanese Occupation.

 Due to her family's poverty, she was only educated up to primary three.

 During World War II, she took up sewing and farming to support her family.